cronos-labs/play-cpp-sdk/README.md

 ## Windows
 1. Open `demo.sln`.
 If you use Visual Studio 2022, retarget project, and upgrade PlatformToolset to v143.
-2. Run `windows_build.bat` in x64 native command prompt.
-It will clone necessary submodules, build `play-cpp-sdk` crate, finally setup and build the demo project.
+2. Run `windows_build.bat` in x64 Native Tools Command Prompt for VS 2019 (or 2022).
+It will
+   clone necessary submodules, build `play-cpp-sdk` crate, finally setup and build the demo project.
 3. Clean `~/.cargo/git/checkouts` if cxx fails to build.

 ## Mac